mendix/docs/content/ats/howtos/create-unsupported-widget-actions.md

 parent: "create-custom-actions"
 ---

-In this category, you can find all the how-to's for creating an Unsupported Widget action:
+In this sub-category, you can find all the how-to's for creating an Unsupported Widget action:

 * [CAB.02 - Switch](cab-02-switch)
 * [CAB.03 - TextBox](cab-03-textbox)